-In Romania there is a total of 500 public and private hospitals, out of which 134 are private hospitals.
+In Romania, there is a total of over 500 public and private hospitals, out of which over 180 are private property.

 In private hospitals, the staff is well-trained and usually, speaks English.
 Three of the largest providers of private healthcare in Romania are MedLife, Regina Maria and Sanador.
 The emergency service in Romania is called SMURD (Serviciul Mobil de Urgenţǎ, Reanimare şi Descarcerare), which is translated as Mobile Emergency Service for Resuscitation and Extrication.
 This is a free service that deals with all emergencies and can be reached by dialing 112.